 As conditions change, some parts of this plan might also change.
 With community support, some proposed items might be replaced with others.
-Coordination with local stakeholders will continue during the PED phase and throughout construction.
+Coordination with local stakeholders will continue during the future detailed design and throughout construction.
 Features that require the cooperation of a non-federal interest would be implemented only after the execution of a legally binding agreement between the Government and a capable non-federal sponsor.
 The agreement will describe the project feature and the responsibilities of the Government and the non-federal sponsor in the execution and operation and maintenance of the feature.
 Any new mitigation features not currently planned will be evaluated to ensure they are policy compliant and will be funded from project contingencies.
 A written process for identifying and approving new features will be developed at a later date.

+Funding sources will include the construction funds for the project and may include the partnership with non-federal entities..
+This is particularly true of programs implemented under the plan previously discussed.
 Some of the items identified in this plan could change as conditions change.
 Given community support, some items might even be substituted for items currently proposed.
 All features that may be implemented will need to be identified before substantial completion of the primary features.